apartmentlines/mattermost-plugin-poor-mans-scheduled-messages/README.md

 You get what you pay for, so...

-1. **No attachments:** Slash commands don't pass attachment data as far as I can tell, so you can't attach anything to a scheduled message.
+1. **No attachments:** You can't attach anything to a scheduled message *(slash commands don't pass attachment data as far as I can tell)*.
+2. **Send order:** Messages scheduled for the same channel or direct message at the exact same time are *NOT* guaranteed to be posted in the order they were scheduled.
-2. **Message limits:** There is a limit of 1000 scheduled messages per user, each message can be no longer than 50KB in size (max message length in Mattermost interface is currently about 16KB, so shouldn't be a problem).
+2. **Message limits:**
+   * 1000 scheduled messages per user
+   * 50KB per message *(max message length in Mattermost interface is currently about 16KB, so shouldn't be a problem)*.
 3. **High performance?
+Who knows:**
-Who knows:** Messages are managed via Mattermost's internal key/value store, and a scheduler cycles through all scheduled messages once per minute, sending those that are due.
-If you don't exceed the 'official' free plan limit of fifty users, and your users aren't all scheduling hundreds of messages, it will *probably* be fine.
+   * Messages are managed via Mattermost's internal key/value store.
+   * A scheduler cycles through all scheduled messages once per minute, sending those that are due.
+   * If you don't exceed the 'official' free plan limit of fifty users, and your users aren't all scheduling hundreds of messages, it will *probably* be fine.